 This is a big one.
 Most first-time shippers think that delivery times will always occur when requested.
 This isn’t the case.
 Carriers provide transit and delivery estimates based on the shipment date.
-When it comes to LTL freight shipping, there are many factors that can change your estimated freight transit time.
+Many factors can change your estimated freight transit time regarding LTL freight shipping.

-Think of LTL like carpooling for freight, where your cargo will be sharing space with other shippers’ cargo on the truck.
-Sometimes loads before yours get held up for various reasons which lead to your shipment transit time being delay.
-Understanding some of the most common reasons why your LTL freight transit time estimate might increase keeps your supply chain running smoothly.
-You can plan for this by building in extra time to ensure your delivery schedule is a success.
+Think of LTL as carpooling for freight, where your cargo will be sharing space with other shippers’ cargo on the truck.
+Sometimes loads before yours get held up for various reasons, leading to delayed shipment transit time.
+Understanding some of the most common reasons your LTL freight transit time estimate might increase keeps your supply chain running smoothly.
+You can plan for this by adding extra time to ensure your delivery schedule succeeds.

 #3: Market Conditions

-Even for the most experienced shippers, the current market conditions are proving to be some of the most challenging in a very long time.
-With supply chain shortages aplenty and demand surging, coupled with changing consumer behaviors, understanding how the freight and logistics market operates is a must for first-time shippers.
+Even for the most experienced shippers, the current market conditions have been challenging for a very long time.
+With supply chain shortages, demand surging, and changing consumer behaviors, understanding how the freight and logistics market operates a must for first-time shippers.

 Beneath all these surprising trends, there is a solid formula for how the freight market traditionally works year-round that will never change.
 These are known as the four seasons of freight.
 Many industries see larger-scale busy seasons than others at specific points of the year.
-Businesses could be busy simultaneously or be struggling to do business at other points in time.
-Knowing these seasonal changes throughout the year helps you stay ahead of the game and prepared for managing customer expectations.
+Businesses could be active simultaneously or struggle to do business at other times.
+Knowing these seasonal changes throughout the year helps you stay ahead of the game and prepare for managing customer expectations.